mica-lang/mica/src/lib.md

 accept [`Arguments`] as its sole argument, and use it to process arguments.

-Do note however that [`Arguments`]' API is comparatively low-level and will have you working with [`RawValue`]s that are unsafe in many ways.
+Do note however that [`Arguments`]' API is comparatively low-level and will have you working with [`RawValue`][crate::ll::value::RawValue]s that are unsafe in many ways.
 If you really need that many arguments, maybe it's time to rethink your APIs.

 ## Rust types in Mica